bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:03 AM CT, April 28</p>
+<p class="updated_time"> Latest data: 04:51 AM CT, April 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 59°, which is 5° *colder* than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 55°
+- 53°
-- Mostly Clear
+- Partly Cloudy
-- 91% humidity
+- 90% humidity
-- 14 mph wind
+- 12 mph wind
-- 23% cloud cover
+- 47% cloud cover
 - 37 AQI 🟩
 - 0.59 inches of rain in the past 24 hours
 - 0.1 inches of rain expected in the next 48 hours